Finance Industry

 According to the US Department of State, “Human trafficking is a widespread and highly profitable crime that generates an estimated $150 billion worldwide per year with a significant portion of those profits passing through legitimate financial services businesses.”*

 Many credit union and retail bank executives and managers are not aware that human traffickers help drive organized financial crime and financial fraud, making it essential to be vigilant and proactive in combating this issue.
-Traffickers often force victims to commit financial crimes or fraud, to make people they are already exploiting face the risks of arrest and imprisonment, while avoiding detection themselves.
-According to Polaris, “Most traffickers will utilize legitimate financial institutions in a variety of ways including using prepaid credit cards, making bank accounts in [sic] for victims or businesses, encouraging victims to transfer money using money remittance services to pay for recruitment fees, etc.” Any stolen money benefits the traffickers, not their victims.
+Traffickers often force victims to commit financial crimes or fraud to make people they are already exploiting face the risks of arrest and imprisonment, while avoiding detection themselves.

 Financial fraud enables traffickers to launder money and profit from their victims in addition to forcing them into commercial sex or other types of labor.
 Since victims of human trafficking are often forced to attempt fraudulent transactions, credit unions and retail banks can help stop both fraud and human trafficking by training their employees to identify behavioral indicators of human trafficking and respond promptly.